Are you a working mama but long to stay home to be with your child?

 There are many side business ideas moms can start as a side hustle.

 It’s not wrong that you want to bring in extra income to help your financial situation.
 If you have a skill set or experience, you can turn that into a profitable business.

 And you know what?
 I’m happier that I can pursue my own thing outside of being a mom and wife.
 I control my days, go to play dates or have the opportunity to take a break in the middle of the day to take my twins to the park.

-If you’re a stay-at-home mom, you can have this too!
-There are so many ways to earn an income at home, but if you want to be truly successful, there’s a better way than answering phones or taking surveys.
+There are so many ways stay at home moms can make money at home with one of these side business ideas, but if you want to be truly successful, there’s a better way than answering phones or taking surveys.